 The platform has a free subscription package with the minimum requirements to host a webinar.
 The paid plans start at $15/mo with advanced features unlocked.

 Our list of the best software to record webinars would not be complete without WebinarJam.
-The platform is one of the most popular solutions on the market, and it's renowned for its excellent customer service and top-notch features.
+The platform is one of the most popular solutions on the market, and it's renowned as one of the excellent customer service platforms and top-notch features.

 WebinarJam comes with a 30-day risk-free money-back guarantee, meaning you can cancel the subscription anytime.
 The Starter plan is $39/mo, supporting up to 100 attendees.
 It's also worth mentioning that WebinarJam integrates with Zapier, allowing users to connect it with over 4000 popular applications.